Unicode compatibility considerations

 The runmacro program, which is sometimes used to do batch exports of data, is not Unicode-safe.
 Do not use runmacro with a Unicode server.

 The BMC Remedy ODBC driver is a multithreaded, ODBC 3.5-compliant Unicode driver that runs a BMC Remedy AR System API client under Windows.

 If you connect ANSI applications to a BMC Remedy AR System Unicode server through the BMC Remedy ODBC driver, any data transferred is converted from ANSI to UTF-16, and then from UTF-16 to UTF-8.
 If the BMC Remedy AR System server is non-Unicode, the data is converted from ANSI to UTF-16, from UTF-16 to UTF-8, and then from UTF-8 to the server's native character set.

 The following utilities are compatible with Unicode servers:

 BMC Remedy Developer Studio is Unicode-safe.
 It has no character set restrictions.

 BMC Remedy Data Import

-BMC Remedy Data Import is also Unicode-safe when you run it from the command line (
+BMC Remedy Data Import is Unicode-safe whether you run it under standard operating conditions or from the command line (

-arimportcmd).
-For BMC Remedy AR System 7.6.03 and later, use the Java-based import utility.
-For more information, see Enabling the Data Import utility.
+For BMC Remedy AR System use the Java-based import utility.
+For more information, see in the BMC Remedy AR System documentation.